ARTS AND EDUCATION

 In collaboration with public school systems and museums in the ten participating cities, The Dream Art Contest was organized in three categories: Elementary, Middle, and High school students.

-The judges consisted of local art professionals, and the winners were announced in award ceremonies hosted by our museum partners, with the winning artwork featured on billboards donated by CBS Outdoor (worth over $3 million nationwide) and on buses.
+The judges consisted of local art professionals, and the winners were announced in award ceremonies hosted by our museum partners, with the winning artwork featured on billboards (donated by CBS Outdoor) and public buses, and in airports, public libraries, and museums.

 For additional information visit the Dream Art Contest.